buraksezer/olric/README.md

 See [olricd](#olricd) section to get started.

-Currently we only have the official Golang client.
+Currently, we only have the official Golang client.
 A possible Python implementation is on the way.
 After stabilizing the Olric Binary Protocol, the others may appear quickly.

 ## Tooling